- Written by Peter Haas for Cabaret Scenes

 Faced with many hardships throughout her life, including the tragic loss of her husband at an early age, leaving her a single parent to her daughter Lauren, Tennie is a survivor who has always made music a part of her master plan.
 She brings life lessons and wisdom to her performances, which are also filled with great stories about her many years in the business.

-- By Randolph B. Eigenbrode
+- Written by Randolph B. Eigenbrode

 Here and Now